The Lost Leader (poem): Literary allusions

 The Lost Leader was used as the title of a book about Wordsworth by Hugh I'Anson Fausset in 1933.

 The Lost Leader is the title of a book of poems by Mick Imlah, published in 2008.

 The poem was parodied by Fun (a Victorian competitor of Punch) when the women of Girton College dissolved their Browning Society and spent the funds on chocolate.
 The lines began: "They just for a handful of chocolate left us / Just for some sweetmeats to put in their throats".

 In one edition of the poem, the first line had been printed as "Just for a handle of silver he left us", which the proof-reader tried to justify on the grounds that as no one understood Browning, it would be all right.

 Nigel Birch attacked the Macmillan government with the words "Never glad confident morning again".

 The title of Joe Haines's memoir of the final years of Prime Minister Harold Wilson's government, Glimmers of Twilight, alludes to the poem.

 The poem is frequently alluded to by Horace Rumpole.

-The lines "We that had loved him so, followed him, honoured him, / ... / Made him our pattern to live and to die!" are framed as the deciding quiz bowl question in Nan Willard Kappo's Cheating Lessons, published in 2002.
+The lines "We that had loved him so, followed him, honoured him, / ... / Made him our pattern to live and to die!" are framed as the deciding quiz bowl question in Nan Willard Cappo's Cheating Lessons, published in 2002.

 An excerpt of the poem is featured in Cassandra Clare's Clockwork Angel published in 2010.

 Different approaches to the poem—personal idiosyncratic approaches and those informed by historical context or metrical structure—are discussed as an introduction to "cognitive poetics".

 Bhagat Singh, an Indian Marxist Revolutionary and Indian Independence Freedom Fighter used this poem "The Lost Leader", pointing at Lala Lajpat Rai, an Indian Nationalist Freedom Fighter, who turned to communalist politics in his last years.